Introduction to professional caregiving

 3. Managing prescription medications

-It’s tempting to have the same individual manage everything because drugs belong under the healthcare umbrella.
-However, as people become older, their prescriptions can exponentially increase.
+As people become older, their medical prescriptions can increase.
 Some patients may be taking more than a dozen different medications at once, necessitating the need to recruit a single devoted caregiver to handle the prescribing, modifications, administration, and pick-up of orders.
 This caregiver should also check on drug supplies on a regular basis.
 Because there may be a risk of pain prescriptions being stolen, controlled medications should be locked away and counted daily.

 4. Personal hygiene and care assistance

-Many elderly people only start to receive formal assistance after they have begun to struggle with the most fundamental aspects of daily life – sometimes known as ‘activities of daily living’ (ADLs).
 Getting help with using the toilet, showering, cleaning up after sickness, or washing and combing their hair can be a crucial part of aging in place.
 Because this is a sensitive subject, there will be a need for the caregiver to be patient and kind.
-You’ll also want anyone in charge of hygiene care to have experience working with the elderly.

 5. Meal preparation and nutrition assistance